 Graduate Admissions Overview

-(See separate page for Carnegie Mellon students applying for the Practicum-Option M.S. program)
+(See separate page for Carnegie Mellon students applying for the Integrated Master's/Bachelor's Program)

-- Bachelor's degree from a recognized 4-year university, in any engineering or engineering-related disciplines including computer science, biological sciences, physics, chemistry, mathematics, or applied mathematics
+- Bachelor’s degree from a recognized 4-year university, in any engineering or science-related discipline including computer science, biological and medical sciences, physics, chemistry, mathematics

 - Transcripts from all the universities attended (non-official transcripts acceptable for admissions review)

-- TOEFL - for all non-native-English-speaking students.
-If a student previously obtained a degree at a U.S. institution, student may submit an old version of the TOEFL scores.
+- TOEFL/IELTS/DuoLingo - for all non-native-English-speaking students.
+If a student previously obtained a degree at a U.S. institution, student may submit an old version of the TOEFL/IELTS/ DuoLingo scores.
+Please check TOEFL/IELTS/DuoLingo requirements webpage for more details

 - Three letters of recommendation, submitted online directly by the referees (should be submitted before deadline)